Changissnz/nu_merchant_principal/README.md

 transmission (full transfer from one to another) and acceptance.
-For participants of an alliance, the fair distribution of the most accurate marks in risk assessment is also not guaranteed to be constant; an argument for the opposite as the pre-dominant form of this information's distribution is actually more convincing, given practices historical to present.
+For participants of an alliance, the fair distribution of the most accurate marks in risk assessment is also not guaranteed to be constant; an argument for the opposite as the predominant form of this information's distribution is actually more convincing, given practices historical to present.